JeongSeoJin/old-profile/study-paper-review02/review02.md

 <td><img src="fig10.png" width="600" alt="Actuator image 2" /></td>

 #### 5. Legged Locomotion
 This paper achieve a direct sim-to-real transfer of a Isaac Gym-trained policy to the physical robot without relying on additional state estimation methods.
 This is crucial for locomotive robot using 3d printed actuator which causes backlash.
-The authors formulate the locomotion task as a Partially Observed Markov Decision Process(POMDP) and use a standard Proximal Policy Optimization(PPO) algorithm to learn a control policy
+The authors formulate the locomotion task as a Partially Observed Markov Decision Process(POMDP) and use a standard Proximal Policy Optimization(PPO) algorithm to learn a control policy.

 proprioceptive observations from the robot hardware: